sevilresearch/UAVtrack/README.md

   - Microsoft Visual Studio 2022
   - PyCharm or any Python IDE
   - Git
+  - See `python_packages.txt` to view all the required packages

 ## Initial Setup:
 ### AirSim in Unreal Engine: